-Peter Ash is a troubled veteran and a classic hero, the kind of protagonist you admire from the the very start.
+Peter Ash is a troubled veteran and a classic hero, the kind of protagonist you admire from the start.
 He’s a good guy with a generous heart.
 He’s also a man burdened with painful memories from the wars in Iraq and Afghanistan and plagued by a claustrophobic, post-traumatic stress noise that he calls “white static.”
 The noise, which intensifies when he’s indoors for too long, keeps him sleeping under the stars as far from civilization as he can get.

 After a Marine friend commits suicide, Ash heads his truck back to his native Milwaukee, where the widow and her kids live in one of the city’s less desirable neighborhoods.
 His troubles begin when he offers to repair their dilapidated front porch.
 In the musty, dark recesses beneath the rotting planks he finds a large snarling dog guarding a suitcase full of cash and explosives.